 “Yeah, of course,” I whisper back.

 My girlfriend’s lips purse slightly and she raises her head until her lips touch my own.
 She snogs me gently and lovingly.
-I rest my hands on her shoulders and hold her close to me.
+I rest my hands on her shoulders and hold her close.

 “You know,” she whispers against my mouth, “I find it fascinating how you can display so much affection in public.”